comonoidial/ILFL_on_CH/notes/abstractmachine.md

     G              H[p->M]       (r->)p            _                S           var
 ==> G              H[p->M]        p->M             _                S
 ```
-This looks less efficient because every exp_var rule is directly followed by a var rule, but retrieving the heap bound expression depends on having looked up the variable in the environment first, so it is a sequential two step process anyway.
+This looks less efficient because every _exp_var_ rule is directly followed by a _var_ rule, however retrieving the heap bound expression depends on having looked up the variable in the environment first, so it is a sequential two step process anyway.
-And concrete implementations of this abstract machine can always use fused versions of rules if that's more efficient to execute.
+Any concrete implementations of this abstract machine could use fused versions of rules in case that it is more efficient to execute.

-To avoid duplicating let rule for different expressions, we us the notation M[x] where x stands for every variable in M:
+To avoid duplicating the _let_ rule for different expressions, we us the notation ```M[x]``` where _x_ stands for every variable in _M_:
 ```
     G              H              let z=M[x] in B  E[x->r]          S           let ==> G              H[p->M[r]]     B                E[x->r,z->p]     S           (fresh p)
 ```
-When a function is fully applied a new environment is created with a mapping from parameters of the lambda to all applied arguments, for example in app_2a rule:
+When a function is fully applied a new environment is created with a mapping from parameters of the lambda to all applied arguments, for example in _app_2a_ rule:
 ```
     G[f->\x_m->L]  H             (p->)f-n q_l      _                r_n^A : S   app_2a
 ==> G[f->\x_m->L]  H              L                [x_m->q_l+r_n]   S